DigitalPhilosopher/SpeakerRecognition/README.md

 ### Lessons Learned
 There were still some errors in the model generation and EER calculation.
 The loss was not calculated for batches.

-## Second Models LibriSpeech train-100
+## 2. Models: LibriSpeech train-100

 The main reason is to test, if Triplet Loss is able to learn speaker verification